-Exercise is a key part of the OMS recovery program, you should pick whatever form you enjoy and works for you.
-It is of course important to consider your MS symptoms when planning and undertaking workouts of any kind.
+Exercise is a key part of the OMS program and you should pick whatever form you enjoy and works for you.
+It is, of course, important to consider your MS symptoms when planning and undertaking workouts of any kind.

 What are my exercise options?